Executive Assistant - Organisation Support

 Knowledge and experience

-- managing critical contacts and relationships with major organisation stakeholders.
+- Managing key contacts and relationships with internal and external stakeholders.

-- Good working knowledge of Microsoft Office, including Word, Excel and PowerPoint.
+- Good working knowledge of Microsoft Office: including Teams; Word; Excel; PowerPoint.

-- Good working knowledge of internal systems for claiming expenses, raising purchase orders and other relevant enterprise systems.
+- Good working knowledge of internal systems for claiming expenses and raising purchase orders.

 - Understanding of the issue and principles of safeguarding and health and safety management.